vitrioil/ctrlrs/README.md

 ### For macOS users with ZSH

-Due to terminal I/O handling issues on macOS with ZSH, the `r` command is used instead of `Ctrl+R`:
+Due to terminal I/O handling issues on macOS with ZSH, the `c` command is used instead of `Ctrl+R`:

-1. Type `r` and press `Enter` in your terminal to activate the enhanced history search
+1. Type `c` and press `Enter` in your terminal to activate the enhanced history search
 2. Type your first search term to filter commands
 3. Navigate through results with `Up/Down` arrow keys
 4. Press `Ctrl+R` to enter a second search term for nested filtering